ranibasna/Reproducible-research-with-R-/docs/Git.md

 !!!
 Note
     From now on you do not need to specify to where you are pushing inside this git project. git push is enough.

+!!!NOTE
+    As a best practice (specifically when working with a groups) it is highly recommend to pull the lates updates that your coluges has done then push your changes. see the git pull command.

 * If you go to your GitHub project page you can see that all the files are there.
 Also, they are on the latest version.
 You can check that.